thomasgwatson/twicefire/src/content/campcontact2022.md

 Perhaps this list of things that make tent placement sad could be codified into something we as a community agree on.

+###### Anahasa village moved from corner plot to center plot in a block
+A quick run-down of how this caused problems
+- Not having the natural advantages of a corner plot for Arrival and initial drop-off ==> We need to put extra planning into improving arrival and drop-off
+- Water distribution was really hard this year; is it worth changing the placing of structures to reduce the amount of hose and the amount of traffic going over them?
+- We parked in the Alps (event space) because of weird village parking.
+And space at the front of camp wasn't very utilitized while we were crowded elsewhere.
+- The dorm to dining hall trail was impinged by the showers; can we tweak placement there?
+- With the cram of everything else, we didn't really have good spaces for internal camp bike ramps and bikes where everywhere

+And there are probably a host of other learnings from this year about how to adapt to a new placement.

 ###### Complex systems cascade: will Camp Contact recover?
 If you think of Camp Contact as an entity over time, it is a complex emergent system that has slowly grown, and grown and added things and rumbled through the years and years of BRC and east coast shenanigans.
 The organizational instigation has come from Spacious, and the organizational power has come from a whole host of people sticking around for long enough to keep adding new infrastructure and new things.
 Do-ocarcy woo!